Tipikh/Pixela_GUI/README.md

 # Pixela GUI

-A simple graphical interface based on tkinter for the Pixela API
+A simple GUI based on tkinter for the Pixela's habit tracking API